Scalar Lie point symmetries of the Standard Model with one or two real gauge singlets: Summary and outlook

 The automorphism groups of the Lie point symmetry algebras found in this work may be exploited to determine the realizable discrete symmetries of the SM+S and SM+2S models; see \cite{hydon1999use,hydon2000construct}.
 Such an analysis lies outside the scope of the present work.

-For classifications of Lie point symmetries in more complex models such as SM+KS with $K>2$, more indirect methods should be considered, due to the large number of parameters and the resulting complexity of the reduction tree (cf.~Fig.~\ref{fig:reduction-tree1} for $K=2$).
+For classifications of Lie point symmetries in larger models such as SM+\(K\)S with \(K>2\), more indirect methods may provide useful support for the direct reduction-tree approach, given the increasing number of parameters and the greater number of branches in the reduction tree (cf.~Fig.~\ref{fig:reduction-tree1} for \(K=2\)).
 One possible strategy (at least for variational symmetries) is to first determine the symmetry algebra $\La{g}$ of the kinetic terms, and then identify the realizable Lie symmetry algebras of the full Lagrangian by choosing one representative subalgebra $\La{h}\subset\La{g}$ from each class of subalgebras equivalent under reparametrizations, and determining whether $\La{h}$ is realizable for some choice of potential parameters.
 In general, not all such subalgebras are realizable.
-For instance, in the SM+2S the algebra $\La{k}\oplus \La{u}(1)_Y$, with the boost $\La{k}=\spa(s_2\partial_{s_1}+s_1\partial_{s_2})$, is not equivalent (under reparametrizations) to any of the algebras \eqref{E:summarySM2SEL}--\eqref{E:summarySM2Ssvar} above (the associated linear part $B$ has eigenvalues $\pm 1$) and is therefore not realizable.
-However, this route would not yield algorithms for deciding the symmetry algebra without invoking explicit symmetry calculations.
+For instance, in the SM+2S the algebra $\La{k}\oplus \La{u}(1)_Y$, with the boost $\La{k}=\spa(s_2\partial_{s_1}+s_1\partial_{s_2})$, is not equivalent (under reparametrizations) to any of the algebras \eqref{E:summarySM2SEL}--\eqref{E:summarySM2Ssvar} above (the associated linear part $B$ of $\La{k}$ has eigenvalues $\pm 1$) and is therefore not realizable.
+However, this route would not yield algorithms for deciding the symmetry algebras without invoking explicit symmetry calculations.

-Another approach for models with singlets is to restrict attention to tree-level potentials admitting a stationary point and to expand about such a point, thereby eliminating the singlet-linear terms.
-Nevertheless, this would exclude tree-level potentials lacking a stationary point even though the corresponding effective potential possesses a stationary point (global minimum), resulting in a less general analysis.
-Moreover, expanding about such a stationary point leads to a more complicated kinetic/gauge sector; see Sections~\ref{sec:LinearTermsSMS} and \ref{sec:LinearTerms} for a discussion of both caveats.
+Another approach for models with singlets is to restrict attention to tree-level potentials with a stationary point and to expand about such a point, thereby eliminating the linear (tadpole) singlet terms.
+Nevertheless, this would exclude tree-level potentials lacking a stationary point even though the corresponding effective potential may have one, resulting in a less general analysis.
+Moreover, expanding about such a stationary point generally leads to a more complicated kinetic/gauge sector; see Sections~\ref{sec:LinearTermsSMS} and \ref{sec:LinearTerms} for a discussion of both caveats.